 Although March retired from the advertising world, he maintained a personal passion for taking pictures.
 Throughout the 1990s he experimented with different techniques and digital camera technology, and in 2002 he conceived the idea of “using the camera as a brush.”
 March creates his energized photographs through a fluid movement of the camera during exposure.
 The transient process results in a bold impression or stirring feeling, much like a personal sketch or drawing.
 In 2012, he publically exhibited his Nature Translated series, which for March represented the antithesis of the precision of high production still life advertising in the 1990s.
 Nature Translated went on to be exhibited in the State Russian Museum (Marble Palace) in St Petersburg, and the Moscow Photography Biennale 2014 and in 2013 was selected for inclusion in Landmark: The Fields of Photography show at Somerset House, London, curated by William Ewing.

-This new body of work marks a departure for March from his abstract photographs of trees and wooded landscapes to the sea.
+The Seascape body of work marks a departure for March from his abstract photographs of trees and wooded landscapes to the sea.
 For this series, March focused on just one short stretch of the Atlantic coast off the Bahamian island of Eleuthera.
-The photographs in this exhibition were all shot here over four years and at different times of year.
+The photographs in this exhibition were all shot over four years and at different times of year.
 William Ewing writes in his foreword for the accompanying catalogue: There is great variety in this set of Charles March pictures.
-They are never entirely abstract: one perceives clearly what is land and what is water.
+They are never entirely abstract; one perceives clearly what is land and what is water.
 Sometimes the sea seems very benign; sometimes it threatens, like a towering wall about to crash down upon us.
 Some pictures seem as if glimpsed from the window of a bullet train, the sun glinting off the surface.
 Disconcerting are one or two pictures with titled horizons, upsetting our most cherished notions of the earth’s fundamental order.”